Can you explain why Journeys must be completed before earning the

 A sustainable project is one that lasts after the girl’s participation ends.
 By concentrating on education and raising awareness, girls can make sure a project takes on a life of its own.
 Projects that involve hands-on learning sessions and workshops, as well as those that include collaboration with community groups, civic associations, nonprofit agencies, local government, and/or religious organizations are the most likely to continue being relevant beyond a girl’s involvement.

-You can help ensure a girl is doing her best to create a high-quality Take Action project by helping her and her project advisor understand the difference between a one-time community service opportunity and a sustainable Girl Scout Bronze, Silver, or Gold Award Take Action project.
+You can help ensure a girl is doing her best to create a high-quality Take Action project by helping her and her project advisor understand the difference between a one-time community service opportunity and a sustainable Girl Scout Bronze Award Take Action project.
 The troop/group volunteer or council staff member should work with the girl to make sure that her project meets the quality requirements of the award.

 How is project impact measured?